Lung Cancer Screening Program

 CT scans are very sensitive tests that can identify abnormalities in the lungs that are not cancer.
 These findings in some cases will need to be evaluated with additional testing or procedures which may cause anxiety.

-In lung cancer screening, individuals are only exposed to approximately one-fifth of the radiation of a full-dose chest CT scan.
+In lung cancer screening, individuals are only exposed to approximately one-fifth of the radiation of a standard chest CT scan.
 To know if lung cancer screening is right for you, consider discussing the risks and benefits with your physician

 How do I schedule a screening?